jay-joshy/allergyguide/content/tools/resources/oit_calculator_validation.md

 **Invalid Food Protein Content**

 - A food for OIT cannot have a protein concentration of zero or a negative value.
+It also cannot have a protein content that exceeds the serving size (e.g., 110g of protein in a 100g serving).

 <div style="height:0.75rem;"> </div>